jmofyi/pastorjeremiah/_posts/2019-04-09-how-many-times-is-love-mentioned.md

 Most people read this verse and see the aspect of loving others.
 However, according to this verse, you can’t love others more than you love yourself.

-I will go into detail on loving ourselves in my next post.
+I wrote all about loving yourself [here](https://pastorjeremiah.com/love-your-neighbor-as-yourself "here").
 In short: if we are to love ourselves we have to know our source, the one who created us and gives us our worth.
 We need to let Him mold us and shape us - let Him define who we are.
 As we see ourselves the way He sees us, we will be able to love ourselves.

 ## **Love for others**